isc-projects/bind9/doc/notes/notes-9.16.3.rst

    0: Operation not permitted``, which has now been silenced.
    :gl:`#1042` :gl:`#1090`

--  When ``named-checkconf`` was run, it would sometimes incorrectly set its exit code.
+-  When ``named-checkconf -z`` was run, it would sometimes incorrectly set its exit code.
 It reflected only the status of the last view found;
    any errors found for other configured views were not reported.
 Thanks to Graham Clinch. :gl:`#1807`